carterbrownlaw/carterbrownlaw-official-website/README.md

 * You have a heavy font loaded that is not being used.
 * Jquery is laoded but you are not using it.

+# Bugs
+* Very subtle bug and probably not a use real case but would like to fix: menu can disappear if you toggle it on and off in mobile screen width.
+Then expand to desktop screen size. can be fixed with some more javascript that untoggles things on screen resize...

 # Credits when you are done:
 * http://www.freeimages.co.uk/linktous.htm